Pahari Miniature Paintings- The Origin and the Great Masters

 An anecdote goes that in a conference of about 25 feudal lords of hill states at Mandi, a number of artists came to try their luck.
 One of them carved an elephant on a tooth and gave it to the lord of Chamba.
 One of the forefathers of Chandu Lal accepted the challenge and painted several elephants on a single grain.

 Then Manak, the great artist of the times was invited to display his acumen.
 He asked for a single bundle or than of Dhaka silk or malamal of the length of 100 yards.
 The silk was a fine threadwork and it was not possible to segregate the threads from one another.
 Manak began his work and painted a single thread of the entire length of the cloth without touching his brush to any other thread.
 This feat was much acclaimed and applauded.
 The lords collectively gifted him a large sum of cash.

 Chandu Lal- The Contemporary Master

-At present Chandu Lal the son of Lachman Das and grandson of Gokul is the only member of the family, who has adopted the family tradition of painting, and is trying hard to revive the art.
-After the fall of feudal system, he adopted this art and has created some beautiful paintings.
+At present Chandu Lal, the son of Lachman Das and grandson of Gokul is the only member of the family, who has adopted the family tradition of painting and is trying hard to revive the art.
+After the fall of the feudal system, he adopted this art and has created some beautiful paintings.
 His painting of Durga and 10 Sikh Gurus won him acclaim. from the art critics.
 He has created thousands of paintings in this style and several one-man shows were organized by different galleries and institutions to highlight the art pieces.

 The observation by a reputed art critic indicates that as far as paintings and drawings were concerned, the artists were quite deft, but lacked the knowledge of division and creative use of spaces.